 Our Verdict

-• Camera-based accuracy — directly measured spin
+• Dual high-speed infrared cameras — directly measured spin

-• 19 data metrics (ball + club)
+• 19+ data metrics (ball + club)

-• Price ($3,500–4,000) is a major investment
+• $4,500 price tag is a significant investment

 • Third-party sim software requires separate add-on plan